Prescription Medication

 Updated guidance will advise:

-• Children and young people who are unwell and have a high temperature should stay at home and avoid contact with other people.
-They can go back to school, college or childcare when they no longer have a high temperature, and they are well enough to attend.
+Children and young people who are unwell and have a high temperature should stay at home until the temperature has reduced and they feel well enough to return to school.